Highland Park Way SW Connection Project

 Key Points to Consider for Option 1

-Costs the least amount of money.
+- Would cost the least amount of money.

-Takes the least amount of time to design and build.
+- Would take the least amount of time to design and build.

-Does not have concrete barriers for the sections of bike lane near bus stops.
+- Did not have concrete barriers for the sections of bike lane near bus stops.
 Buses will need to pull into the protected bike lane to pick up and drop off passengers.

-Option 2: Multi-use Path
+Option 2: Multiuse Path

-Illustration and Map of Option 2: Multi-use Path
+Illustration and Map of Option 2: Multiuse Path

 Key Points to Consider for Option 2

-Costs more money than Option 1.
+- Cost more money than Option 1.

-Will take longer than Option 1 to design and build.
+- Would take longer than Option 1 to design and build.

-Provides the most travel options for people (e.g., two-way bike path, wider path for people walking and rolling).
+- Provided the most travel options for people (e.g., two-way bike path, wider path for people walking and rolling).

-Provides a wider landscape buffer between driving lanes and people biking, walking, and rolling.
+- Provided a wider landscape buffer between driving lanes and people biking, walking, and rolling.

-Provides bus stop landing pads so people can wait for the bus without standing on the multiuse path.
+- Provided bus stop landing pads so people can wait for the bus without standing on the multiuse path.

 Option 3: Combination of Options 1 and 2

 Option 3 is a combination of Options 1 and 2.
-In this approach, we would build the protected bike lane first – as it takes less time and less money to build – and then develop the new multi-use path later when additional funding is available.
+In this approach, we would build the protected bike lane first – as it takes less time and less money to build – and then develop the new multiuse path later when additional funding is available.

 Key Points to Consider for Option 3

-Costs the most money of the three options because of the phasing.
+- Cost the most money of the three options because of the phasing.

-Other Options We Considered
+Other Options We Have Considered

-Options 1 – 3 were informed by what we know about the area and by conversations with local community groups.
+Concepts were informed by what we know about the area and by conversations with local community groups.
 We also considered a path on the west side of Highland Park Way SW, but opted for the east side since there is already an existing path.
 Plus, the west side of the street is more prone to landslides, and because the hill is quite steep, we predict a one-way uphill bike lane would get much less use.
 We believe concentrating our efforts on the east side will benefit the most people.

-All that said, we are still early in the design process, and we are open to exploring different options that are feasible and aligned with our goals
+All that said, we are still early in the design process, and we are open to exploring different options that are feasible and aligned with our goals.

 Community Engagement